-The RMF articulates the Risk Management strategy, Governance, approach, and control framework that identifies, assesses, responds, monitors, and reports on risk exposures faced by TBUK.
-It is owned operationally by the Chief Risk Officer (CRO) and approved by the Board.
+The RMF articulates the risk management strategy, governance, approach, and control framework that identifies, assesses, responds, monitors, and reports on risk exposures faced by TBUK.
+It is operationally owned by the Chief Risk Officer (CRO) and approved by TBUK's Board.

 TBUK's RMF seeks to align to the Triodos Bank Group Risk Management Framework.
-However, it also reflects the UK regulatory environment where necessary, and is guided and approved by the Risk Committee (RC).
+However, it also reflects the UK regulatory environment where necessary, as guided and approved by the TBUK Board's Risk Committee (RiskCo).
+The RiskCo performs regular reviews of the RMF and risk and control environment to strengthen further the established framework, principally through the ongoing maturity development of compliance-risk appreciation across the business.